-There are three antibody cocktails, one from the company Regeneron (casirivimab/imdevimab), one from Eli Lilly (bamlanivimab/etesevimab), and one from GSK (sotrovimab).
+The latest monoclonal antibody treatment for the omicron variants is bebtelovamib from Eli Lilly (past mAbs for other variants were Regeneron's casirivimab/imdevimab, Eli Lilly's bamlanivimab/etesevimab, and GSK's sotrovimab).
 The treatment is administered through an IV infusion, but it is OUTPATIENT therapy.
 You go to the clinic for a few hours and then go home.
 It's typically for high risk patients ages 12+, but "high risk" includes more people than you'd think.
 Also, the qualifications vary from state to state, so check your state's guidelines.
 You typically have to be experiencing symptoms and need a positive PCR test, but if you're high risk and think that you've been exposed, you may be able to get the antibody treatment as prophylaxis BEFORE you get sick or test positive.
 Just call and ask-it's worth a shot.
-I have also read that the Regeneron cocktail is available as a subcutaneous shot in the arm that could be administered at a doctor's office, but I don't know of any place doing this.
-Supposedly, sotrovimab works better for the omicron variant.
+There is also a monoclonal antibody cocktail called Evusheld from AstraZeneca that can be used for pre- or post-exposure prophylaxis in high-risk patients.

-Who Qualifies (anyone with ONE or more of these conditions) 65+ yrs old BMI > 25 (this doesn't necessarily mean you're overweight since BMI doesn't account for muscle mass-for example, a 6ft tall man who weighs 200 lb has a BMI of 27-search for "BMI calculator" online and you can calculate your own) Diabetes (Types 1 and 2) Heart disease/high blood pressure Weakened immune system Receiving immunosuppressive drug treatment (organ transplant recipients) Chronic kidney disease Chronic lung disease (asthma, COPD, cystic fibrosis, etc) Sickle cell disease Neurodevelopmental disorders Medical device dependence Pregnancy And maybe more-call a clinic to inquire (see "Who to call" section below) What you need to do Positive PCR test (if you think the result is a false negative, try to get a doctor's order or try calling the infusion clinic anyway) Some clinics require a referral, some don't This treatment works to stop viral replication so it must be administered within 10 days from symptom onset (don't wait, get it asap) Who to call / Where to go Visit protect-public.hhs.gov/pages/therapeutics-distribution to find a clinic near you.
-Also try crushcovid.com and locator.infusioncenter.org I found that where I live, one clinic was easily accessible via phone and very helpful, while others didn't even list a phone number.
+Who Qualifies (anyone with ONE or more of these conditions) 65+ yrs old BMI > 25 (this doesn't necessarily mean you're overweight since BMI doesn't account for muscle mass-for example, a 6ft tall man who weighs 200 lb has a BMI of 27-search for "BMI calculator" online and you can calculate your own) Diabetes (Types 1 and 2) Heart disease/high blood pressure Weakened immune system Receiving immunosuppressive drug treatment (organ transplant recipients) Chronic kidney disease Chronic lung disease (asthma, COPD, cystic fibrosis, etc) Sickle cell disease Neurodevelopmental disorders Medical device dependence Pregnancy And maybe more-call a clinic to inquire (see "Who to call" section below) What you need to do Positive PCR test (if you think the result is a false negative, try to get a doctor's order or try calling the infusion clinic anyway) Some clinics require a referral, some don't This treatment works to stop viral replication so it must be administered within 10 days from symptom onset (don't wait, get it asap) Who to call / Where to go Visit https://covid-19-therapeutics-locator-dhhs.hub.arcgis.com/ to find a clinic near you.
+Also try locator.infusioncenter.org I found that where I live, one clinic was easily accessible via phone and very helpful, while others didn't even list a phone number.
 So, it might be a good idea to locate a clinic near you before you need it.
 Call and inquire about the procedure for getting the treatment.
 Find out if you need a referral or not.
 Again, you typically need a + PCR test, BUT you may be able to receive the treatment before testing and before symptom onset if you think you have been exposed, so just call.